zlfplololo/FunnyTools-python/readme.txt

-added "revernum()" who reverse num from i to custom value; in 4.4 added "palindr()" checks if a string is a palindrome; in 4.4 added "nonum()" who if is even return argument -1 else +1; in 4.5
+added "revernum()" who reverse num from i to custom value; in 4.4 added "palindr()" checks if a string is a palindrome; in 4.4 added "nonum()" who if is even return argument -1 else +1; in 4.5 added class BinaryTree was added width index indecators and methods resetparents(name),searchallchilds(name),addparent(name,parentname), deleteparent(name,parent); in 4.6 added LOXRIY that can be hepful in for in for, i dont know how actualy to describe it, go see code i allow it; in 4.6
+added VFP that checks if number have floating point; in 4.6